Chatburn: History

 The village itself can be dated back to Anglo-Saxon times; it takes its name (as does the lowest Avenue) from one of the most distinguished characters of that time, St Chad, and having a brook (or burn) hence the name.
 The village sits outside the Forest of Bowland and was never considered part of the ancient Lordship of Bowland.

 A feature of the village is the spire of the parish church, which was erected around 1838.
 The steeple was struck by lightning in 1854, but was rebuilt in the same year.
 Over the years Chatburn has had several mills, one had a large brick chimney, the site is now houses on both sides of Ribble Lane.
 Early in the 15th century there was a watermill.

-Chatburn railway station was closed in 1962 before the report of Dr Beeching.
+Chatburn railway station was closed in 1962 before the Beeching cuts.

 Bold Venture lime works, gas works and quarry provided much employment for villagers for many years, now part of Lanehead quarry located across the railway from the Pendle trading estate, the former Pendle Hotel and the opposite side of the road to the old telephone exchange building.
 It was owned by Dixon Robinson from 1837, he also built the Pendle Hotel and Black Bull public houses.
 Dixon was a major landowner and also built about 20 houses in the village.